ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 ## __Book 8 - Rationality and Risk Taking__

-## Chapter 18 - How to be rational about rationality
+__Book 8__ has the two central points: ‘How to be Rational about Rationality’, which goes deep into what rationality really is; and ‘The Logic of Risk Taking’, which summarises the author’s tenets about risk and exposes the errors concerning small-probability events.

 When we look at religion, we should consider what purpose they serve.
 In real life, belief is an instrument to do things, not the end product.